Cade Cavalli and Jackson Rutledge, two young arms, give the Nats a glimpse of the future

 “They’re going to go at their own pace,” Mark Scialabba, the Nationals’ assistant general manager for player development, said of Rutledge and Cavalli this winter.
 “Some pitchers are going to develop quicker than others.”

 Back to the first point, then: They are different people capable of different things, whether on the mound or off it.
 Last week, Cavalli trimmed Martinez’s hair ahead of team picture day.
-Martinez, felt the duration of the cut — about an hour — showed Cavalli was nervous about taking clippers to the manager’s head in the manager’s office.
+Martinez felt the duration of the cut — about an hour — showed Cavalli was nervous about taking clippers to the manager’s head in the manager’s office.
 And that would seem true if Cavalli hadn’t suggested a faux hawk.

-Cavalli was the go-to barber at Oklahoma and has an Instagram account (named cavz_cutz) to showcase his work.
+Cavalli was the go-to barber at Oklahoma and has an Instagram account (@cavz_cutz) to showcase his work.
 He is affable, always smiling, often appearing like the popular kid in high school hallways.
 He is no doubt sure of himself.
-(Martinez, 56, rejected the faux hawk because he is too old.)
+(Martinez, 56, rejected the faux hawk because of his age.)

-“He was like: ‘Hey, let’s get it right!’ ” Cavalli said of Martinez’s request, laughing through the retelling. "‘Alright, I got you!’
+“He was like: ‘Hey, let’s get it right!’ ” Cavalli said of Martinez’s request, laughing through the retelling. “ ‘All right, I got you!’
 So I went in his office, cut his hair a little bit.
 It was fun.”

 Rutledge, by contrast, is a bit more reserved.
 Earlier in camp, a photographer shouted at the pair while they strolled between fields.
 Cavalli walked up, arms wide, and acted like the older man was a close friend.
 Rutledge hung back, waved from a distance and thanked him for saying hello.
 Rutledge grins while listening to questions, the wheels turning in his brain, then offers deeply analytical answers about his process.

 That brain is filled with the intricacies of modern pitching.
 Rutledge digs into video, analytics and movement data to perfect his delivery and grips.
-He considers not just spin rate, the poster child for new-age thinking, but spin axis — both X and Y — and how something like scapula retraction could affect a pitch.
+He considers not just spin rate, the poster child for new-age thinking, but spin axis — both X and Y — and how something such as scapula retraction could affect a pitch.

 “There’s some certain guys that are what they call allergic to spin,” Rutledge said Thursday when asked about his developing curveball.
 “That’s something where I can flip an 0-0 curveball in for a strike and they’re just going to stare at it and now I’m 0-1.
 And then also using it as sort of a late count swing-and-miss pitch, where I’m throwing it starting down the middle and dropping it into the dirt.”

-Before facing the Mets, Rutledge, Cavalli and some other young pitchers caravanned up Interstate 95 in a row of trucks.
+Before facing the Mets, Rutledge, Cavalli and some other young pitchers drove up Interstate 95 in a caravan of trucks.
 They honked and waved to each other at red lights.
 One car blasted Rage Against the Machine, Rutledge’s choice, to get them fired up.

 It was a 45-minute trip that showed the sharp contrast between making it and still trying to.
 They were excited for a road exhibition that would have most veterans groaning.
 So if, in those moments, Rutledge and Cavalli seem like college-aged kids, high on life and opportunity, hoping for the best and expecting it will happen … that’s exactly what they are.
 The challenge is in seeing it through.